-Unlock the essence of colour mixing in our art classes and gain the skill to command them!
+Unlock the essence of colour mixing and gain the skill to command them!

 Why, and for what reason, I needed to know certain specifics such as mixing complementary colours; or

 How, with a minimal colour palette or any colour for that matter, can I mix any colour I want, without guessing or by sheer intuition

 One colour mixing workshop after another failed me to understand proper colour mixing; and only ten years later did I finally meet a teacher that plugged the gaps in my knowledge – in just two days!

 Colour mixing seems so hard, when it is so simple...

 I couldn’t believe how simple the basic understanding of the theory of colour mixing was, and how significant.
 It is sad that those techniques weren’t as readily available way back when I started out!
 And many of my peers struggled with genuine colour knowledge.
 The computer age is helping tremendously, but I honestly believe that an art class is still one of the best methods, and not by reason that I am teaching it, rather because I see how quickly students learn to master colour.

 Later when I was teaching art, I had a promising student join me at one of my colour mixing workshop who was studying interior design at one of the colleges on the Gold Coast.
 As she had an elaborate and impressive portfolio, I assumed that she had a good understanding of colour, and thus told her that she didn’t need to sit through the basic colour mixing lessons.
 But it turned out that the students at this college only parodied what the teacher was doing; without actually understanding the why, what and how behind colour theory or colour properties.
 That’s one mistake I shall never repeat!